morganhein/autostart.sh/README.md

 - alpine linux, using apk
 - ubuntu and friends, using apt
 - mac using brew
-- special `sh` and `bash` targets for downloading and running scripts not available via package managers

 This adds another attack vector for you, the user, because now there is automation in your setup pipeline.
 You must audit both this software, and any scripts/commands you want run during setup, to ensure they meet your security requirements.
 This software, by itself,